pharmbio/pharmbio-web/content/blog/dissertation-samuel.md

 reproducibility.
 More information is available on [Dr. Hinsen's personal website](http://khinsen.net/).

-Dr. Hinsen will also hold a presentation on September 27, 14:00-15:00 in the Triple room at SciLifeLab, BMC, with the title: "Building trust in computational science:  fromreproducible to verifiable computer-aided research".
+Dr. Hinsen will also hold a presentation on September 27, 14:00-15:00 in the Triple room at SciLifeLab, BMC, with the title: *"[Building Trust in Computational Science: From Reproducible to Verifiable Computer-aided Research](/blog/khinsen-pres-2018/)"*.
 The seminar is open for all to attend.
-No pre-registration needed.
+[Read more &raquo;](/blog/khinsen-pres-2018/)